Post

 • Enter a name

-• For this example use http://localhost:7071 as the redirect URI
+• For this example use https://localhost:7071 as the redirect URI

 Create new app registration